Isormour/UnityGrassDrawer/README.md

 - ✅ Lets you create custom grass material.
 - ✅ Creates object with data for specific gameObject on Scene.
 - ✅ Culls grasses that are out of viewport

+TODO:
+Find solution to better manage large amount(milions) of grass instances.
+Right now they are renderered fast,but modification(adding/removing) on one huge array is bad approach.